helenagomez-adorno/personal_page2020/content/authors/authors/index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- authors

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Associate Researcher C - SNI Level 1 and Artificial Intelligence professor
+role: Researcher at
 # Organizations/Affiliations
 organizations:
 - name: IIMAS,UNAM